chevere/docs/components/str.md

 ## Introduction

 Str is a collection of classes that interact with strings.
-Namespace `Chevere\Components\Str` holds all the Str classes, offering a myriad of string related functionalies.
+Namespace `Chevere\Components\Str` holds all the Str classes, offering a myriad of string related functionalities.

 ## String Manipulation

-Manipulating strings refers to the proccess of altering an argument of type `string`.
+Manipulating strings refers to the process of altering an argument of type `string`.

 ### Str